Russian missile strike hits Ukraine aeronautics firm: Zelenskyy

 Motor Sich, which makes plane and helicopter engines and other components, was among the “strategic” firms taken over by Ukraine’s defense ministry last November.

+Motor Sich’s headquarters are in the partially Russian-controlled region of Zaporizhzhia in southeast Ukraine.

+Its governor said earlier Saturday that a Russian strike had caused a fire at a site outside the city.

-Zelenskyy said the strike included Russia’s hypersonic Kinzhal weapons, which are designed to elude air-defense systems, though he added that “some of the missiles were shot down”.
+Zelenskyy said the strikes included Russia’s hypersonic Kinzhal weapons, which are designed to elude air-defense systems, though he added that “some of the missiles were shot down.”

 The Khmelnytskyi region, hundreds of kilometers from the front lines of the fighting in eastern Ukraine, has been regularly targeted by Russian strikes.
 The region is home to a major Ukrainian airbase.